 - after touching any infectious material

-People with diarrhea that does not improve with home measures or within 48 hours should see their doctor.
+People with diarrhea that do not see improvements with home measures or other treatments within

 - signs of dehydration, such as dry mouth, cramps, thirst, dark-colored urine, dizziness, not urinating, or confusion